 At AUA, we select students who have the skills and ability to succeed in their studies and for whom the University is well suited to their educational and career goals.
 We are looking for students who demonstrate passion and commitment, are dedicated to enhancing their communities, have the potential to thrive academically, and have a sense of curiosity and desire to learn.

 OUR SELECTION PROCESS

 After you submit your application, the Office of Admissions conducts a thorough review ensuring that you have met all requirements.
-This review can take place up to 6 weeks after your application submission.
+This review can take place up to 4 weeks after your application submission.
 We call this the technical eligibility review.
-Once the Office of Admissions deems an application complete, it is forwarded to the Undergraduate Admissions Committee (UAC) for a thorough review.
+Once the Office of Admissions deems an application complete, it is forwarded to the Undergraduate Admissions Committee (UAC) for another thorough review and decision.

 The process of selecting students is done holistically by the UAC.
 They spend a great deal of time on each application knowing how much time and effort you devoted to applying to AUA.
-In their review, your school grades and entrance exam scores are extremely important.
-But they are not the only factors.
-The committee also considers your extracurricular and volunteer experience, leadership roles, your essays, and an interview if you are invited to one.
-Once they make a decision, the Office of Admissions will release your application status update electronically within 12 weeks of the deadline date to which you submitted your application.
+In their review, your school grades and entrance exam scores are extremely important, but they are not the only elements that matter, the committee also considers your extracurricular and volunteer experience, leadership roles, your essays, and your interview outcome if you are invited to one.
+Once they make a decision, the Office of Admissions will release your application status update electronically within 10 weeks of the admission deadline to which you submitted your application.

 Decisions made by the Undergraduate Admissions Committee are final and cannot be appealed.
 For more information, we recommend you review the Undergraduate Admissions Policy at policies.aua.am/policy/132.

 As you prepare to submit your application, we want to provide you with a set of guidance related to the required entrance exams.
 Below you can find a list of target scores, auto denial thresholds, and the entering class profile that we hope will be helpful as you prepare to apply.